 Compilation and Concert

-Following the concert, the team will pursue next steps: 1) Donating the archive of music and video footage to libraries and archives so they can be accessed freely by the residents of Washington, DC and the world at large; and 2) Starting work on a documentary film project highlighting the music, musicians, musical traditions, and musical subcultures represented by the artists in our compilation.
+Our next steps: 1) Donating the archive of music and video footage to libraries and archives so they can be accessed freely by the residents of Washington, DC and the world at large; and 2) Starting a private foundation to raise funds to continue doing this important work.